The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 Let us remark once again that oscillations are only possible when the viral diffusion is high enough.
-If this is not the case, the behaviour of Eq. \eqref{eq:pv} is well approximated by Eq. \eqref{eq:p}, central infections remain constrained to the centre of the tumour and wide infections lead to a travelling wave without relevant oscillations, and the agent-based model results into a localised infection in all the relevant parameter ranges, as shown in Fig. \ref{fig:oscillations_sum}c.
+If this is not the case, the behaviour of Eq. \eqref{eq:pv} is well approximated by Eq. \eqref{eq:p}, central infections remain constrained to the centre of the tumour and wide infections lead to a travelling wave without relevant oscillations.
+The agent-based model results into a localised infection in all the relevant parameter ranges, as shown in Fig. \ref{fig:oscillations_sum}c.

-\paragraph{Stochastic extinction} The oscillations analysed so far are able to drive the tumour at low densities, in which stochastic fluctuations may cause the death of all the agents in some regions; nevertheless, oscillations are not wide enough to lead the whole tumour close to extinction.
-Our goal is now to increase the effectiveness of the therapy and discuss the possibility of a full tumour remission.
+\paragraph{Stochastic extinction} The oscillations analysed so far are able to drive the tumour to low densities, where stochastic fluctuations may cause the death of all the agents in some regions; nevertheless, oscillations are not wide enough to lead the whole tumour close to extinction.
+It is important to see if it is possible to increase the effectiveness of the therapy and have the possibility of a full tumour remission.
 We therefore decrease the value of $q_v$ to half of the reference value, so that the oscillations can reach lower cell densities.
 We also consider an initial wide viral infection (i.e., $R_v=R_u$) to study the effect of a higher initial viral load.
-Fig. \ref{fig:violin} summarises the cell number of one hundred simulations for both cell movement at time $t=1500\;$h.
+Fig. \ref{fig:violin}a-b summarise the cell numbers of one hundred simulations for both cell movement at time $t=1500\;$h.
 In both cases, the wide majority of the simulations shows the extinction of the tumour; the case of undirected cell movement appears more successful, with only eight simulations with a surviving tumour (in contrast to nineteen in the other case) and an overall lower cell density at the final time.
-Only uninfected cells survive until the end of the simulation: indeed, small uninfected population tends to regrow, while the infection requires both viral particle and uninfected cells in the same locations to survive.
+It is convenient to track the distribution over time of the extinctions of the agent-based model through the \textit{tumour control probability}, defined as

+where $M=100$ is the number of simulation performed and $\abs{\cdot}$ denotes the cardinality of the set.
+In other words, TCP$(\tau n)$ is the ratio of simulations that result in the extinction of the uninfected tumour cells in the interval $[0,\tau n]$.
+As infected cancer cells cannot proliferate, their survival does not affect the treatment outcome.
+Fig. \ref{fig:violin}c shows that all the extinctions happen within the first $200\;$h.
+A further insight is provided by the \textit{infection control probability}, defined as

+Fig. \ref{fig:violin}d shows the eradication of the infection in all the simulations performed.
+This explains the binary outcome that we observe: either all cancer cells become infected and eventually die out during the first oscillation, or a few cells avoid the infection and give rise to a recrudescence of the cancer.